Skip Navigation

 Flanked by mountains peaks and the Atlantic Ocean, the pristine Cape Whale Coast is renowned for its whale watching, particularly in Hermanus and the surrounding area.
 Migratory Southern Right and Humpback whales visit between June and October to mate and give birth, whilst providing onlookers a display of their breaching antics.

-From July to October in the Western Cape of South Africa, you have the opportunity to experience an extraordinary spectacle of nature as a brilliant array of diverse wildflowers transform this evocative semi-arid landscape into an unforgettable portrait of extraordinary colour and beauty.
+In the Northern Cape, from August to September experience the splendour of one of the world’s greatest flower shows as a brilliant array of diverse wildflowers transform this evocative semi-arid landscape into an unforgettable portrait of extraordinary colour and beauty.

 Duration: 26 days